tejasbubane/tejasbubane.github.io/content/2025-01-31-arbitrary-handling-or-mock-arguments-in-rspec.md

 expect(BankAccountTransaction.count).to eq(1)
 ```

-A better way to ensure bank-transaction is created inside lock block would be:
+A better way to ensure the bank transaction is created inside lock would be:

 ```ruby
 expect(bank_account).to receive(:with_lock) do |*_args, &block|